VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 * Lightweight without extra dependencies.

 ## Limitations
-* `vmalert` execute queries against remote datasource which has reliability risks because of network.
+* `vmalert` execute queries against remote datasource which has reliability risks because of the network.
-It is recommended to configure alerts thresholds and rules expressions with understanding that network request may fail;
+It is recommended to configure alerts thresholds and rules expressions with the understanding that network requests may fail;
 * by default, rules execution is sequential within one group, but persistence of execution results to remote storage is asynchronous.
-Hence, user shouldn't rely on chaining of recording rules when result of previous recording rule is reused in next one;
+Hence, user shouldn't rely on chaining of recording rules when result of previous recording rule is reused in the next one;

 ## QuickStart